Seal of the Confessional (Anglicanism): Canon 113

 It results from the Submission of the Clergy Act that a canon is void if it contravenes common or statute law, and, accordingly, it becomes void if at any subsequent period a statute inconsistent with it is passed.
-It does not seem that there was in 1603 any statute to which canon 113 was necessarily contrariant or that any has been passed since.
-When we have to decide whether or not it conflicted with the common law it must be remembered that many items of the common law must have disappeared or have undergone considerable alteration by such a change in the whole national life as that which was caused by the English Reformation.
-Rules of canon law and certain precepts of the Church had, undoubtedly, formed some of the stones in the growing fabric of English common law.
-So, where the practices to which these rules or precepts applied were repudiated or considerably modified one must expect a corresponding cessation or modification of the common law relating to it.
-Of many such instances confession would be one.
-Even the established Church of England did not claim for confession absolute inviolability.
-That said, there has never been any legislation in England, one way or the other, about the disclosure in evidence of religious confession.

-If the privilege had ceased to be part of the common law, legislation would be necessary to re-establish it.
-If it survived in the common law it could only have done so through the allowance of it in the Church of England.
+It does not seem that there was in 1603 any statute to which canon 113 was necessarily contrariant or that any has been passed since; the common law on the topic is unclear.

 Current position

 International variation

 The Anglican Communion is an international communion and laws concerning priest-penitent privilege differ from country to country.
 Similarly, the different member churches of the communion each have their own canons or other governing regulations.
 The practice of private confession has a varying degree of importance in the different churches of the Anglican Communion; although all base their doctrinal position ultimately upon the doctrine expressed in the Book of Common Prayer (1662) which urges the use of private confession by all who "cannot quiet his own conscience" by the means of "self-examination, confession and repentance".
 Despite the huge range of attitudes towards the practice, there is an understanding among the clergy throughout Anglicanism that there is an inviolable confidence between the individual priest and the penitent.